themilan1337/themilan1337/README.md

 <h1 align="center">Hello, Stranger.</h1>
-<p align="center">My name is Milan and im a ceo @ catops.io.
-Join us and try my AI DevOps Agents for better observability and blah blah blah.... okay, jokes aside and lets talk more about me.
-Im a Full Stack Nuxt 4 and Laravel Engineer and Startups co-founder.
-Working in a team is my real passion (cuz being a solo founder is like not for me personally).
-Currently im a working on my social skills and improving some AI skills (especially AI Agents).
-Looking forward to meet new people :) thanks for reading.</p>
+<p align="center">My name’s Milan, and I’m the CEO at catops.io.
+Join us and try out my AI DevOps Agents for better observability and, you know, all that good stuff… okay, jokes aside, let me tell you more about me.
+I’m a Full Stack Nuxt 4 and Laravel engineer and a co-founder of startups.
+Working in a team is my real passion (because being a solo founder just isn’t for me personally).
+Right now, I’m working on my social skills and improving some AI skills—especially AI Agents.
+Looking forward to meeting new people :) Thanks for reading!</p>

 <div align="center">
   <img src="https://skillicons.dev/icons?i=vue" height="60" alt="vuejs logo"  />